Dale Shearer: 1990s

 Shearer joined the Brisbane Broncos.
 He was selected to play for Queensland in all three games of the 1990 State of Origin series at centre.
 Shearer was the 1990 Brisbane Broncos season's goal kicker.
 He was selected to go on the 1990 Kangaroo tour of Great Britain and France.
 Shearer was selected to play for Queensland from the interchange bench in the 1991 State of Origin series' 2nd and 3rd games.
 He was then selected to play for Australia in the first match of the 1991 Trans-Tasman Test series on the wing.

 Shearer then joined the Gold Coast Seagulls.
 He was selected as Queensland's fullback for all three games of the 1992 State of Origin series.
 He played for Queensland at fullback in games 2 and 3 of the 1993 State of Origin series.
 Shearer was Australia's fullback and goal kicker in all three matches of the 1993 Trans-Tasman Test series.
 He played his last match for Australia in 1993.
 Shearer then joined the South Queensland Crushers.
 He was selected to play for Queensland at in the 1995 State of Origin series.
 He played his last game for Queensland in 1996.
 Shearer later joined the Sydney Roosters.
 The 1998 North Queensland Cowboys season was Shearer's last.

 Post-playing

 In 2000, he was awarded the Australian Sports Medal for his "outstanding achievement in rugby league".
-In August 2008, Shearer was named at wing in the Indigenous Team of the Century, joining other legends such as Eric Simms, Steve Renouf, Lionel Morgan, Laurie Daley, Greg Inglis, Jonathan Thurston, Arthur Beetson, Cliff Lyons and John Ferguson in the team.
+In August 2008, Shearer was named at wing in the Indigenous Team of the Century, joining other legends such as Eric Simms, Steve Renouf, Lionel Morgan, Laurie Daley, Greg Inglis, Johnathan Thurston, Arthur Beetson, Cliff Lyons and John Ferguson in the team.

 Shearer was critically injured in a car crash at Peregian Springs on 21 February 2009.
 The crash came one year after the death from cancer of his wife Delyse.

 In 2010 Shearer faced bankruptcy when ordered to repay approximately $1.5m to former State of Origin teammate Adrian Lam for an outstanding loan which dated back to 2005.